Bhendali

 Bhendali village is situated in Niphad Taluka of Nashik district, Maharashtra State, India.

 Statistics

-It is located 31 km east of Nashik, 14 km from the Niphad district and 195 km From the state capital Mumbai.
+Bhendali is a village located in the Niphad taluka of Nashik district in the Indian state of Maharashtra.
+It is situated approximately 31 km east of Nashik, 14 km from Niphad, and about 195 km from Mumbai, the state capital.

-pin code of Bhendali is 422210 and its postal head office and Police Station is in Saykheda.
+The village has the postal code 422210.
+Its post office and police station are located in Saykheda.

-Nearby villages are Mahajanpur (1 km), Songaon (5 km) Ramnagar (4 km), Bhuse (5 km), Pimpalgaon Nipani (6 km).
-Bhendali is surrounded by Sinnar to the South, Nashik to the west, Chandwad to the North, and Kopargaon to the East.
+Nearby villages include Mahajanpur (1 km), Ramnagar (4 km), Songaon (5 km), Bhuse (5 km), and Pimpalgaon Nipani (6 km).
+Bhendali is bordered by Sinnar to the south, Nashik to the west, Chandwad to the north, and Kopargaon to the east.

-Bhendali has a gram panchayat, which was established on 25 April 2000, and has a total area of 662.83 hectares.
-615.9 hectares are covered by Agriculture, 27.97 hectares are vacant land and the remaining 19.77 hectares are covered by "gayran", "Road", "leke", "panthal" etc.
+Bhendali is administered by a Gram Panchayat, which was established on 25 April 2000.
+The village covers a total area of 662.83 hectares, of which 615.09 hectares are used for agriculture, 27.97 hectares are classified as vacant land, and the remaining area consists of grazing land, roads, water bodies, and other public-use land.